den-taku/matrix/README.md

 # matrix

-Matrix using stack by definition with const generics (only for nightly)
+Statically sized matrix using const definition with const generics (only for nightly)

 ## Getting Started